Rayquaza01/picotron-upgraded-shell/README.md

 ### `commands`

-The commands key should contain a table of commands to add.
+The `commands` key should contain a table of commands to add.
 The key should be the name of the command, and the value should be a function that runs when that command is typed.

 * Command functions should takes one argument, a list of arguments given to the command.

 ### `prompt`

-The prompt key should contain a function to replace the prompt.
-It should return a string that you want to use as the prompt.
+The `prompt` key should contain a function to replace the prompt.
+It should return a string to use as the prompt.

 ## Example Modules